AmmarHasan688/AmmarHasan688/README.md

 - 👋 Hi, I’m @AmmarHasan688
 - 👀 I’m interested in How Programmes and web Apps Works
-- 🌱 I’m currently A Flutter Developer, previously a Koltin Programmer for 2 yrs
+- 🌱 I’m currently A Flutter Developer since 2020, And a kotlin programmer for 2 yrs
 - 💞️ I’m looking to collaborate on cross platform App with rich code work
 - 📫 How to reach me ammarhasan174@gmail.com